UV Glue vs Epoxy for Outdoor Furniture Repairs: Which Lasts?

 Moisture cycling: Outdoor furniture absorbs and releases moisture repeatedly — rain, dew, humidity, and drying cycles.
 Many adhesives absorb water, which reduces their bond strength and can cause delamination.

-Temperature extremes: From freezing winters to hot summer sun (furniture surface temperatures can exceed 60°C in direct sunlight), adhesive bonds must accommodate thermal expansion and contraction without cracking.
+Temperature extremes: From freezing winters to hot summer sun (furniture surface temperatures can exceed 60°C in direct sunlight), adhesive bonds must accommodate the thermal cycling and UV exposure typical of outdoor service without cracking.

 Biological exposure: Mold, mildew, algae, and other biological agents can degrade organic adhesive components over time in humid climates.